 Also, be sure to have a process for performance review and for any needed discipline in place and clearly communicate that to your employee.
 Make sure the employee understands the disciplinary process you are using if that becomes necessary.

 If an employee is failing to meet job expectations, the employer should provide that feedback to the employee.
 This can be done formally or informally.
 Either way, it’s best for the employer to provide this feedback as soon as it becomes an issue.
 This gives notice to the employee that the current level of job production is not satisfactory and offers the opportunity to take corrective action and save the job.

 Step 4: Put an improvement plan in place.

 Following employer feedback, should an employee continue to fail to meet job expectations, the next step is to meet with the employee and put an improvement plan in place.
 An employer may choose to skip this step, but it is often not advisable.
 Exceptions to using this step may occur if the employee has committed some serious violation, such as misuse of funds or significant sexual harassment, that calls for immediate termination once the offense is established.
-Usually, the best way to protect the ministry is for an employer to be deliberate and careful about providing opportunities for an employee to meet his or her job expectations.
+Usually, the best way to protect the business is for an employer to be deliberate and careful about providing opportunities for an employee to meet his or her job expectations.
 This improvement plan should be in writing and detailed.
 It should identify the problem and set out specific goals.
 This plan should also clearly set out the consequences for failure to improve, namely termination.